Network-Adjusted Covariates for Community Detection: Real World Networks

-We apply our spectral clustering on network-adjusted covariates method to the data with $K = 5$.
+We compare the communities found by our spectral clustering on network-adjusted covariates method with the communities found in \cite{network}.
 For each community, we check the top 10 popular papers and corpus.
 The results can be interpreted as: Variable selection (regression) community; Variable selection (semi-parametric) community; Large-scale multiple testing community; Biostatistics community; and Bayesian community.
-Compared to the estimated communities of statisticians in \citet{network}, four communities are coherent: the variable selection community, large-scale multiple testing community, biostatistics community, and Bayesian community (non-parametric community in \citet{network}).
+Compared to the estimated communities of statisticians in \citet{network}, three communities are coherent: large-scale multiple testing community, biostatistics community, and Bayesian community (non-parametric community in \citet{network}).
 The variable selection community in their work has been decomposed into two communities by our new method, one about regression and one about the semi-parametric models.
 In Fig. \ref{fig:citation}, we can see the regression community and the semi-parametric community are densely connected but have an even denser connection within communities.

-We further explore the effectiveness of clustering on low-degree nodes.
-Table \ref{tab:citation} shows that each community has a comparable size, where the ratio between the largest community size and the smallest community size is $\approx 4.3$.
-The divisions of communities in the giant component, small components, and isolated nodes are consistent.
-Network-based methods tend to cluster the connected nodes into the same community and all isolated nodes into another community.
-When the covariates are involved, the isolated nodes are clustered wisely.

-We randomly check two papers without any connections.
+The interpretation of communities works on the isolated nodes.
+We randomly checked two papers without any connections.
 Node 2893 titled ``Bayesian pseudo-empirical-likelihood intervals for complex surveys \citep{rao2010bayesian}" is classified into the Bayesian community.
 Node 2481 titled ``Testing dependence among serially correlated multicategory variables \citep{pesaran2009testing}" is classified into the Multiple Testing community.
 These two examples suggest our method reasonably clustered isolated nodes.